FedericoRessi/pythoncourse/docs/getting_started.md

 ### Linux

 All Linux distributions comes with Bash.
-GIT instead could be installed using distribution specific package manager.
+Git instead could be installed using distribution specific package manager.
 For example in Ubuntu 14.04 you can type
 following: